naonao2dx/NetworkServer/README.md

     * $ mv NetworkServer build/
     * $ cd build

 In the case of Windows, exec file name is NetworkServer.exe

+If you use Docker, you can build this program easily as below
+* $ docker run -i -t --name=networkserver -p 8080:8080 naonao2dx/networkserver /bin/bash

 ### Command
 Command: NetworkServer [server] [command]